firehol/website/content/tutorial/fireqos-new-user.md

 the output of an interface.
 How does FireQOS apply classful traffic shaping on the INPUT of an interface?

-FireQOS utilizes Linux kernel magic.
+FireQOS utilises Linux kernel magic.
 Linux kernels have a special device called [IFB](http://www.linuxfoundation.org/collaborate/workgroups/networking/ifb).
 These devices can get incoming traffic from a real interface and provide